tapir-test/tapir-website/_docs/troubleshooting/Common_Errors_and_Exceptions.md

 ---
 title: Common Errors and Exceptions
-description: This chapter shws some common errors and exceptions and how to solve them.
+description: This chapter shows some common errors and exceptions and how to solve them.
 permalink: /docs/troubleshooting/common-errors-and-exceptions/
 ---